-- Coordinate with Drone Pilot to ensure all equipment is able to work with flight request.
+- Coordinate with a licensed Drone Pilot to ensure all equipment will work with flight request

 Here is an example of a drone route plan:

-- The team had to coordinate multiple flights at this site to ensure capturing all angles for the client's vision.
+On this project, the team had to coordinate multiple flights to capture all the angles for the client's vision.